Intervention/docs/image/v3/modifying/resizing.md

 > public Image::resizeCanvasRelative(null|int $width = null, null|int $height = null, mixed $background = 'ffffff', string $position = 'center'): ImageInterface

-This function behaves in the same way as `resizeCanvas()`, but here relative values are specified which are either added or subtracted from the original size.
+This function behaves in the same way as `resizeCanvas()`, but here you specify relative values which are either added (positive) or subtracted (negative) from the original size.

 #### Parameters